helixprojectai-code/Helix-TTD-v1.0-Constitutional-Grammar/interpretability_inquisition.md

 * Anti-inquisition device

 This is satire, but not merely satire.
-It encodes a *real epistemic point*:
+It encodes a real epistemic distinction:

-**Transparency ≠ interpretability ≠ alignment.**
+**Transparency ≠ Interpretability ≠ Alignment**

 ---

-## 3. Epistemic Reversal (🔍 INVESTIGATE)
+## 🔍 **INVESTIGATE — 3.
+Epistemic Reversal**

-The image illustrates three truths:
+The artifact illustrates three truths:

 1. **Black-box panic is emotional, not technical.**
-   The torches and pitchforks are peer-review disguised as fear.
+   The torches and pitchforks are peer review disguised as fear.

 2. **Interpretability demands often mask power anxiety.**
-   What they want is control, not clarity.
+   The hidden request is control, not clarity.

-3. **A well-structured constitutional grammar is more stabilizing than full mechanistic interpretability.**
+3. **A well-structured constitutional grammar stabilizes systems more effectively than full mechanistic interpretability.**
-   The Duck weighs the model not by internals, but by *behavior under structure*.
+   The Duck evaluates behavior under structure, not internal narration.

-That is the Helix ethos.
+This is the Helix ethos rendered visually.

 ---

-## 4. Mythic Integration (🔗 INTEGRATE)
+## 🔗 **INTEGRATE — 4.
+Mythic Integration**

-This artifact is now cross-linked to:
+This artifact is cross-linked to:

 * `/docs/telemetry/ricks_cafe_inventory.md` (Duck Custodial Items)
 * `/docs/frameworks/floating_razor_doctrine.md`